tobyweston/blog/source/_posts/2012-07-22-getting-things-done-ii.md

 ## Conclusion so Far

-Having Appigo's Todo on my phone makes it easy to incorporate a review of my options into my daily routine.
+Having Appigo's [Todo](http://www.appigo.com/todo) on my phone makes it easy to incorporate a review of my options into my daily routine.
 My general list doesn't seem to be huge.
 So far, I'm averaging around thirty items.
 The inbox has the same five or so I started with.
 That's telling me I'm not doing anything about those; I think they're just not that important and I should really move them to "trash".
 All in all, I'm now in the habbit of using the list, so I'm starting to trust the system.

 I'm certainly feeling less stress about things hanging over me.
-I'm kind of deferring responsibility becuase I know they're not lost, just in a list on my phone.
-It's nice to immediately put something out of my mind becuase I know it's not going to be forgotten.
+I'm kind of deferring responsibility because I know they're not lost, just in a list on my phone.
+It's nice to immediately put something out of my mind because I know it's not going to be forgotten.
 I think the trick for me is to stay disciplined, not let the "inbox" fill up and keep putting things (even really trivial things) into my lists _as I think of them_.

 I'll carry on following the GTD principles in a disciplined way.
 As I go, I aim to take a closer look at some of the more advanced aspects I've intentionally avoided.
 I expect I'll finish this mini-series off in a month or two with my final reflections.